- Some users reported that the Internet disconnects when playing Steam games, and the first thing to fix it is pretty obvious.

 Some users reported experiencing an issue regarding the connectivity to the Steam servers.
 When attempting to play games online, they get disconnected after a few seconds.

-- Open your Internet browser, and check to see if web pages load quickly and without interruption.
+- Check to see if web pages load quickly and without interruption.

 - Hard reset on your router/modem.

 - Try using a wired connection instead of Wi-Fi as well.

 As Internet connectivity becomes more widespread around the world, not all places enjoy the same bandwidth needed to run modern media-rich websites.